tbali0524/cgtest/README.md

-   --version          Display CGTest application version --help             Display this help message --dry-run          Do not run the tests; only show what test cases would run --ansi             Use color output [default] --no-ansi          Disable color output
+   --version          Display CGTest application version --help             Display this help message --dry-run          Do not run the tests; only show what test cases would run --run-only         Run the tests, but do not evaluate results --ansi             Use color output [default] --no-ansi          Disable color output
    --verbose          Increase the verbosity of messages: also show each passed tests